-While zkipster's invitation templates are devised with maximum consistency and displayability across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.) in mind, your final invitation emails may still appear different to how they were intended to look in the design stage.
+While zkipster's invitation templates are devised with maximum consistency and displayability across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.) in mind, your final invitation emails may still appear different from how you intended them to look in the design stage.

-How your invitations are going to be displayed to your guests will highly depend on the respective email service provider (ESP), email client (on desktop, mobile or web), browser type, device type, operating system and screen size they are using to view their emails.
+How your final sent invitations are going to be displayed to your guests will highly depend on the respective email service provider (ESP), email client (on desktop, mobile or web), browser type, device type, operating system and screen size they are using to view their emails.

 Why Does my Invitation Email Look Different in my own (or my Guest's) Inbox to How it Was Designed in zkipster?

 Each desktop, mobile or web-based client will render HTML emails slightly differently.
 This is due to them all operating on different rendering engines and thus taking slightly different approaches based on their own unique standards.
 This can consequently affect the display of fonts, images, and/ or spacing between different elements.

 In most cases these differences are subtle, but it is worth testing your invitation emails on a variety of clients to make sure everything is looking (and working) as intended.
 Web-based email clients have an extra layer of complexity here as they render differently in different browsers.

 Why Does my Invitation Email Look Great in Apple Mail and Gmail, but Not in Outlook?

 While Outlook 2000-2003 uses Internet Explorer (IE) as a rendering engine, Outlook 2007, 2010 and 2013 actually use Microsoft Word to render emails.

-As Microsoft Word is primarily meant for print design, it tries to render the HTML code of your invitation email like it would look in its Print Preview.
+As Microsoft Word is primarily meant for print design, it tries to render the HTML code of your invitation email like it would in its Print Preview.
 This ultimately results in the display not coming out the way you may have originally designed and tested it.